JPSGrooves/SnowCone-MathFest/README.md

 # 🍧 SnowCone MathFest

 A neon-drenched math arcade where ghost legends teach you through rhythm, color, and cone-powered gameplay.
-Built by JPS Grooves — for kids, teachers, adults, and dreamers alike.
+Built by **JPS Grooves** — for kids, teachers, adults, and dreamers alike.

 ## 🎮 Modes

-- **Quick Serve** — Arcade-style math battles with music + milestones
+- **🍿 Quick Serve** — Timed arcade battles with music, milestones, and combo cones.
-- **Math Tips / Tutorial** — Non-judgmental intro to real strategies
+- **📘 Math Tips / Tutorial** — A chill zone of scrolls and wisdom with no judgment.
-- **Story Mode** — Meet ghost geniuses and travel through a math vortex
+- **📖 Story Mode** — A narrative journey with math ghosts and historic minds.
-- **Infinity Mode** — Freeform flow with chill beats and endless equations
+- **♾️ Infinity Mode** — Flow-state math practice with chill vibes and lo-fi beats.

 ## 🧠 Why It Exists

 This app is a cosmic math-music jam.
 It’s for every kid who hated math.
 Every adult who forgot math.
 Every dreamer who hears rhythm in the numbers.

+It’s a learning tool.
+It’s a reawakening.
+It’s a personal act of creation.
 This is a festival for the soul.

-UPDATES OFTEN!!
-(UNTIL v1)

 ---